fanghaolei/K_T/README.md

 # Titanic
-ML practices on Titanic survival prediction
+ML practices on Titanic survival prediction using the train and test sets from Kaggle.